objectionary/jeo-maven-plugin/README.md

 The default phase for the plugin is [process-classes](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#default-lifecycle).

-To optimize java bytecode you need to use both goals in the following order:
+To optimize Java bytecode, you need to use both goals in the following order:

-* `disassemble` create EO files in the `target/generated-sources` directory.
+* `disassemble` creates EO files in the `target/generated-sources` directory.
-* Provide your optimizations are applied to the EO files in the `target/generated-sources` directory.
+* Apply your optimizations to the EO files in the `target/generated-sources` directory.
 * `assemble` scans the `target/generated-sources` directory for EO files and converts them back to Java bytecode.

-More details about plugin usage you can find in our [Maven site](https://objectionary.github.io/jeo-maven-plugin).
+More details about plugin usage can be found in our [Maven site](https://objectionary.github.io/jeo-maven-plugin).

 ## Invoke the plugin from the command line